sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

 - Some components (measures or attributes) allow for multiple values.
 Those multiple values are separated by a special sub-field separation character, e.g. `;`.
 - This sub-field separation character has to be defined as first character in the squared bracket term of the header field of the first column, e.g. `STRUCTURE[;]`.
-- Such components are indicated by having its ID followed by empty squared brackets "[]", e.g. `ATTR4[]`.
+- Such components are indicated by having their IDs followed by empty squared brackets "[]", e.g. `ATTR4[]`.
 - For coded multi-valued components, if option `labels=both` (see *[here](#optional-parameters)*) then each individual value is to be prefixed with its ID and the term ": ", e.g. `A: Value A;B: Value B`.

 ## Non-coded multi-lingual components

 - Some non-coded components (measures or attributes) allow for multi-lingual values.
 Those values are separated by a special sub-field separation character, e.g. `;`.
 - This sub-field separation character has to be defined as first character in the squared bracket term of the header field of the first column, e.g. `STRUCTURE[;]`.
-- Such components are indicated by having its ID followed by the list of possible 2-letter ISO language codes separated by the sub-field separator and encapsulated squared brackets "[]", e.g. `ATTR2[en;fr]`.
+- Such components are indicated by having their IDs followed by the list of possible 2-letter ISO language codes separated by the sub-field separator and encapsulated squared brackets "[]", e.g. `ATTR2[en;fr]`.
 - Each individual language value is to be prefixed with its 2-letter ISO language code and a colon character ":", e.g. `en:Value;fr:Valeur`.
 Thus, in distinction to the ID prefix for coded values when using the HTTP accept header `labels=both` (see *[here](#optional-parameters)*), the language prefix `xx:` doesn't have an extra space character.
 - Note that multi-lingual components are always non-coded and therefore do not interfere with value IDs.